Thirty Years After Loma Prieta: Assessing Earthquake Preparedness in the Bay Area

 Large-scale earthquake preparation measures

 Despite updated building code and seismic improvements to existing infrastructure, thousands of structures in the Bay Area still lack recommended seismic reinforcement.
 The majority of these structures consist of privately owned homes and buildings.
 Even where such measures have been legally mandated (such as in San Francisco), many property owners have yet to comply.
-In some cases, this is due to the financial expense of the renovations.
+In some cases, this is due to the cost of the renovations.
 Fortunately, there are several financing programs in place to help cover the cost of necessary seismic improvements.
 These include Property Assessed Clean Energy (PACE), California Capital Access Program (CalCAP) and Earthquake Brace + Bolt (EBB).

 For the average home, recommended seismic improvements consist of foundation bolting, bracing of cripple walls (the short wood stud walls enclosing the crawl space beneath the first floor) and reinforcement of ceiling joints.
 The extent of recommended measures may vary from home to home, so it’s good to get a consultation from a professional contractor.
 Learn more about residential seismic retrofitting measures.

 Another overlooked aspect of earthquake preparedness is insurance.
 It’s estimated that fewer than 13% of homes are covered by an earthquake insurance policy, along with roughly 10% of commercial buildings.
 Given the amount of damage a large earthquake can inflict on property, it’s perplexing why so few property owners in California have opted to acquire coverage.
-To find out if your home is covered (and if not, how to get coverage), contact your insurance company.

 Small-scale earthquake preparation measures